Skelton Knaggs

 Skelton Barnaby Knaggs (27 June 1911 - 30 April 1955) was an English stage actor who also appeared in films, especially in horror films.

 Biography

 Knaggs was born in the Hillsborough district of Sheffield, England.
+(A published source referred to Knaggs as "The London-born actor ...")
+He moved from England to Syracuse, New York, in 1923 and finished Porter School in 1924.
+After attending Roosevelt Junior High School, he graduated from Vocational High School in 1929.
+He was the son of Mr. and Mrs. Harry Knaggs, and he had two brothers.

-Knaggs moved to London where he trained as an actor at the Royal Academy of Dramatic Art, and subsequently became a Shakespearean actor.
-In addition to appearing on stage in Shakespeare's Cymbeline, Knaggs appeared in a few British films, including an uncredited role as a German orderly in Michael Powell's The Spy in Black.
+Knaggs acted in stock theater in Syracuse before he moved to London where he trained as an actor at the Royal Academy of Dramatic Art, and subsequently became a Shakespearean actor.
+In addition to appearing on stage in George Bernard Shaw's adaptation of Shakespeare's Cymbeline, Knaggs appeared in a few British films, debuting in Everything Is Thunder.
+He had an uncredited role as a German orderly in Michael Powell's The Spy in Black.